MohdSaad01/python_mini_projects/README.md

 # Python Mini Projects 🐍

-A curated collection of beginner-friendly Python mini projects encompassing games, utilities, and logic-based programs.
+A curated collection of beginner friendly Python mini projects encompassing games, utilities, and logic based programs.
 Each project is designed to reinforce fundamental Python concepts and provide hands-on coding experience.

 ## 📁 Projects Included

+- **Ping Pong Game:** A classic two player Pong game built with Turtle graphics, featuring paddle control and real-time ball movement.
+- **Quiz Console App:** A simple Python console quiz game that tests users with multiple choice questions and tracks their score.
 - **50 States Guessing Game:** A U.S. geography quiz using Turtle graphics and CSV data guess all 50 states by name on a blank map.
 - **Turtle Crossing**: A fun arcade-style game where a turtle dodges moving cars to cross the road safely
 - **Virtual Coffee Machine**: A command-line Python program that simulates a coffee machine, letting users select drinks, pay with virtual coins, and track ingredients.
--  **Head-Tail Game**: Simulates a coin toss, allowing users to guess the outcome.
 - **Coffee Machine**: Simulates a coffee vending machine using functions and dictionaries to serve drinks based on user input and resources.
-- **Leap Year Checker**: Determines whether a given year is a leap year.
-- **Pizza Payment Calculator**: Calculates the total cost of a pizza order based on selected options.
 - **Rock-Paper-Scissors Game**: Classic game where the user plays against the computer.
 - **Secret Auction Program**: Conducts a silent auction, determining the highest bidder.
-- **Prime Number Checker**: Determines whether a given number is a prime using basic loop and conditional logic.
-- **Odd or Even Checker**: Takes a number as input and checks whether it is odd or even using modulo logic.
-- **BMI Calculator**: Calculates the Body Mass Index from user input and classifies it as underweight, normal, or overweight.
 - **Rollercoaster Ride Eligibility**: Checks ride eligibility based on height and age, then calculates ticket price accordingly.
-- **Secure Password Generator**: Generates strong random passwords based on user-specified length and character types.
 - **Tip Calculator**: Calculates how much tip to leave per person based on total bill, tip percentage, and number of people.
 - **Treasure Hunt Game**: A text-based adventure game where players make choices to find a hidden treasure.
 - **og_calc**: A user-friendly calculator program with basic arithmetic operations and an ASCII art interface.